All Episodes

 It may include group retreats or classes, often free or low cost through churches.

-Platforms that none of these I'm recommending.
+Online or virtual counseling, platforms that none of these I'm recommending.

-These are just I don't get any feedback from them, I don't have any relationship with them.
+These are just I don't get any feedback from them.

 Platforms like BetterHelp, one word, Talkspace, one word, or specialized programs offer flexible app-based sessions or self-paced modules with video calls, ideal for remote couples.

-Group or workshop formats, multicouple sessions or retreats for interactive learning on topics like finances and intimacy.
+Group or workshop formats, multi-couple sessions or retreats for interactive learning on topics like finances and intimacy.

 And if you're searching for licensed marriage and family therapists, LMFT is the acronym you might find helpful.

-Coaching on non-therapeutic programs led by certified coaches focusing on practical skills rather than deep therapy, it's shorter and more goal-oriented.
+Coaching on non-therapeutic programs led by certified coaches focusing on practical skills rather than deep therapy.

 So how much time and money should you set aside for this?